 In the Eco Lab, use a microscope to examine bacteria and animal skin samples.
 Sit back and relax in The IMAX Dome, and explore deep underwater alongside sharks and colorful fish, or blast into outer space to soar among cosmos and stars.

-Hungry after a day of conducting experiments?
+Hungry after a day of conducting experiments at the Science Museum of Virginia?
 Just along West Broad Street, you’ll find a number of tasty eateries.
 Chow down on savory pork chops, meatloaf, and traditional American fare at The Savory Grain, or visit Sally Bell’s Kitchen for their famous potato salad and upside-down cupcakes.

 Virginia State Capitol